An age-wise guide to selecting milk for your child

 This includes all the commercially available plant-based milk you see in the store.
 They are extracted from soy, quinoa, almonds, rice, coconut, among other things.
 These are meant for adults, so avoid them for children, even if you are vegan.

-What milk should I buy for my child
+Recommended daily intake of dairy products: What milk should I buy for my child?

 For a child up to 12 years, you need to include milk in the diet.
 Even after that, milk is an important source of calcium, so don't forget to offer him 2 glasses of milk every day.